Henry Dunster: Life

 Historians have generally treated Dunster well in terms of his theological beliefs and educational abilities.
 Samuel Eliot Morison, the best-known historian of Harvard's history, wrote that Harvard College "might have followed her first patron to an early death and oblivion but for the faith, courage and intelligence of Henry Dunster."
 Dunster held Harvard together financially during a difficult economic downturn in New England that began soon after his arrival.
 He later had some conflict with the college's treasurer, Thomas Danforth, who called him the "de facto treasurer."
 However, Dunster indeed was the "de facto treasurer" of Harvard for nearly a decade.
 With the approval of the General Court of Massachusetts Bay, he later set up the first corporation charter in America, the Charter of 1650, and named Danforth as the new treasurer.
 The corporate charter that Dunster established governs Harvard University to this day, and was only altered in 2010, when the Harvard Corporation expanded from a body of seven members, as first set up by Dunster, to thirteen members.

 When Dunster abandoned the Puritan view of infant baptism in favor of believer's baptism in 1653/54, he provoked a controversy that highlighted two distinct approaches to dealing with dissent in the Massachusetts Bay Colony.
 The colony's Puritan leaders, whose own religion was born of dissent from the mainstream Church of England, generally worked for reconciliation with members who questioned matters of Puritan theology but responded much more harshly to outright rejection of Puritanism.
 Dunster's conflict with the colony's magistrates began when he failed to have his infant son baptized, believing that only adults should be baptized.
 Earnest efforts to restore Dunster to Puritan orthodoxy failed, and his heterodoxy proved untenable to colony leaders who had entrusted him, in his job as Harvard's president, to uphold the colony's religious mission.
 Thus, he represented a threat to the stability of society.
 Dunster exiled himself in 1654/55 and moved to nearby Plymouth Colony to become the minister of the First Church in Scituate, Massachusetts.
-Dunster died there on February 27, 1659 (or 1658 – Old Style calendar).
+Dunster died there in 1658 or 1659.

 Family and legacy

 Dunster married twice; both his wives were named Elizabeth.
-His first wife was Elizabeth (Harris) Glover, the owner of the first, and only, printing press in the colonies.
+His first wife was Elizabeth Glover, the owner of the first and only printing press in the colonies.
 They married on June 21, 1641.
 She died in 1643, leaving Dunster with land and property, including the printing press.
 Dunster married Elizabeth Atkinson (1627–1690) in 1644.
 Together they had five children.

 Dunster House, one of the twelve residential houses of Harvard University, is named after Henry Dunster.